Facebook Album Refresh button

 3. The current way to refresh is logout/login I guess (which is a bit of a nuisance).
 And indeed a refresh button would be nice.

-#2 Updated by Vlad Berditschewski about 6 years ago
+#2 Updated by Vlad Berditschewski over 6 years ago

 1. Yes, facebook always reduces image size to 2048px and also recompresses JPEGs so that the resulting file size is something about 200K, even in "high quality" mode.
 But it's still much better than the default.